azamsharp/azamsharp.github.io/_posts/2022-08-09-intro-to-mv-state-pattern.md

 ## Testing

 One of the arguments of using MVVM with SwiftUI is that it allows developers to easily  perform unit testing for their views.
 This is a valid argument, because having a separate layer of view model does allow easy testing.
 You can invoke actions on the view model and witness changes on the view model properties.
-However, you can also perform unit testing for your views without a view models.
-Check out the framework called [ViewInspector](https://github.com/nalexn/ViewInspector).
+This kind of in-memory UI testing may not possible without an extra layer of view model but you can still write UI Tests for your SwiftUI applications.
+You can either use built-in Xcode UI Test Project or a framework called [ViewInspector](https://github.com/nalexn/ViewInspector).

 ### Side Note